stephaneVercouillieBMID/slate/source/index.html.md

 In case the itsme App is not present on the device, the end user will be redirected to a web page in the mobile browser, as per [Universal Links](https://developer.apple.com/library/content/documentation/General/Conceptual/AppSearch/UniversalLinks.html) and [App Links](https://developer.android.com/training/app-links/index.html) specifications.
 Currently, this web page redirects the end user to the OpenID web page of BMID, where he will be able to enter his phone number and continue the authentication flow.

-In order to trigger this flow, you MUST send the Authorization Request to the following authorization endpoint: `https://mobileapp.sixdots.be/mobile/authorize`
+In order to trigger this flow, you MUST send the Authorization Request to the following authorization endpoint: `https://mobileapp.sixdots.be/mobile/authorize`.
+The following discussion assumes the endpoint is `https://merchant.itsme.be/oidc/token`.

 #### Pre-requisites
 Universal Links are available on iOS since version 9.0, and the itsme App itself is only available on iOS 9.0 or greater.